opendevtools/hooks/README.md

 # Hooks

 This is a collection of hooks that we can reuse for any project that needs them.
 It's also a source of use cases of [React Hooks](https://reactjs.org/docs/hooks-reference.html) and how to test them using [react-testing-library](https://github.com/kentcdodds/react-testing-library/).
+This project was initially developed [@iteam1337](https://github.com/Iteam1337).

 ## Installation